ChengTang62/curb-detection/README.md

 #### `./flatten_intensity <PATH-TO-POINT-CLOUD-FILE>`

-to project the points on 2D image (saved as "projected_intensity.png") based on their intensity values (distinct materials)
+to project the points on 2D image (saved as "projected_intensity.png") based on their intensity values (distinct materials).

 Either program outputs the minimum x and y coordinates for later use in image processing to get the line's coordinates.